 9.3.1.8.6.1 Unavailability feedback

-has the format defined in Figure 9-60b (Feedback subfield format) and includes feedback information instead of Acknowledgment status (see Table9-39 (Context of the Per AID TID Info subfield and presence of optional subfields ifthe AID11 subfield is not 2045)).
-The Unavailability Target Start Time subfield indicates the value of TSF[15:7] at the time when the STA transmitting the Multi-STA BlockAck frame becomes unavailable (see 11.2.1 (General)).
-The Unavailability Duration subfield indicates the duration in units of 64 µs over which the STA transmitting the Multi-STA BA is not available.
+If the Feedback Type field is set to 0, the Feedback field has [#3829]the format defined in Figure 9-60b (Feedback subfield format if the Feedback Type field is set to 0 for unavailability information) [#3829]. [#2873].
+The Unavailability Target Start Time field indicates the value of TSF[15:6] [#1857] at the time when the STA transmitting the Multi-STA BlockAck frame becomes unavailable (see 11.2.1 (General)).
+The Unavailability Target Start Time field is larger than the TSF value at the end of the PPDU that carries the feedback. [#813] The Unavailability Duration field indicates the duration in units of 64 µs over which the STA transmitting the Multi-STA BlockAck frame [#2872] is not available.